GLOBAL MARKETS-Shares gain, gold falls as Syria strike looks limited

 The dollar hovered near a six-week peak against a basket of currencies as encouraging U.S. manufacturing data on Tuesday reinforced expectations that the Federal Reserve would cut back its economic stimulus later this month.

-Brent crude drifted lower as it appeared a strike against Syria would remain limited, quelling fears of supply disruptions in the Middle East, and gold prices fell below $1,400 an ounce.
+Brent crude drifted lower and gold prices fell below $1,400 an ounce.

 A gain of almost 1 percent on Wall Street led share prices in Europe to rebound.
 MSCI's measure of global equity markets rose 0.6 percent and the pan-European Eurofirst 300 index of leading shares closed 0.2 percent higher.